matt-mendonca/podium-js/readme.md

 ### setup

 - Download
-- Run npm install / npm update on the podium directory
+- Run npm install
-- If you get a bcrypt error, then try running npm rebuild
+  - Note: if you get permissions error run sudo npm install, but you will likely then also have to run bower install and gulp build

 ### loading a reveal js deck into podium